wyona/html2mrkdwn/README.md

 ### Acknowledgment
 This library is a fork of https://github.com/furstenheim/copy-down which is a port to Java of the wonderful library [Turndown.js](https://github.com/domchristie/turndown).

-This project is supported by Intellij open source license